sashko/wifibroadcast/README.md

 write simple unit tests that don't require a wifi card.
 I also added some new features,listed:
 #### 1) variable block size:
+Allow different block size(s) on consecutive fec blocks in a data stream (in contrast to specifying the block size once at startup, but then not changing it in the same session).
-If you are transmitting h264,h265 or mjpeg video, automatically end a block with the end of each frame.
-This reduces latency and can increase resiliency against packet loss
+If you are transmitting h264,h265 or mjpeg video,each frame might consist of a varying number of rtp-fragments.
+Encoding each frame in one FEC block (or more than 1 FEC block if the n of sub-fragments in this frame is too high) Eliminates the issue of a possible stuck frame if FEC needs to be applied, and can increase resiliency against packet loss (since we now can do bigger blocks than before and the scenario where one block contains parts of the previous and current frame cannot happen anymore).
+In the future, we could also do things like protecting key frames more than other frames or similar.
 #### 2) disable FEC:
 For telemetry or RC data, FEC doesn't really make sense.
 By disabling FEC you get the same properties as "true UDP".
 #### 3) simplified settings: